-Corporate clients make up 32% of the portfolio that is assessed using the SA-BIS.
+Corporate clients make up 34% of the portfolio that is assessed using the SA-BIS.
 This category includes large corporates for which a compatible IRB default rating model is not yet in operation, and bonds from the Central Mortgage-Bond Institution and the Mortgage-Bond Bank of the Swiss Mortgage Institutions (weighting of 20%).
+The Bank's exposure to large corporates grew by approximately CHF 150m in the first half of 2018.